Open Intent Layer

 The open standard for what agent actions are intended to do

-The Open Intent Layer provides a common language for defining intent across agents, connectors, gateways, and enterprise systems.
-14 domains, 100+ categories, 306 intents.
+The Open Intent Layer provides a common language for defining intent across agents — digital, physical, or hybrid — and the connectors, gateways, and enterprise systems they reach. v2.0: 29 domains, 173 categories, spanning enterprise digital operations and embodied / physical processes.
 Open source.
 Apache 2.0 licensed.

 This page is about the standard itself.
 Intended operationalizes that standard with interpretation, verification, authority, and evidence.